Mar 7, 2024 | Concentration Camp

 Tentative efforts are made by the memorial to allow equal opportunity for visitor’s interaction.
 Specially designed trails as well as the possibility to access the exhibitions by a wheelchair is provided.
 Information audioguides in different languages are also preferred for making the viewer’s experience more interesting.

 I think for anyone that has the opportunity to visit Gedenkstätte Sachsenhausen Berlin, it is an emotional and informative trip.
 It creates a chance to gain the knowledge about the various genocides that took place during the rule of Nazi party and to pay tribute to the victims.
-Visiting the exhibition, walking through the premises and learning about the history at Sachsenhausen is a way of helping to keep such history from recurring.
+Visiting the exhibition and walking through the premises at Sachsenhausen allows you to learn about its history.
+This experience helps ensure that such history does not repeat itself.

 read more